By The Hospitable Team

 An Airbnb welcome book is a necessity for every listing.
 It’s the first thing your guests are likely to read when they arrive at your place, and it gives you a chance to demonstrate that you are a helpful host who cares about them.

 Think of your Airbnb welcome book as giving your guests advice on making the most of their stay at your place and encouraging them to care for your home.
-Your guests will appreciate that you provide them with helpful information that they need for navigating your property and give local recommendations about the best places to see and things to do.
+Your guests will appreciate that you provide them with helpful information they need to navigate your property and give local recommendations about the best places to see and things to do.

 Remember: Airbnb guests have high expectations.
 They want to feel at home while staying at your rental property and seek great communication.
 A detailed welcome book is just one of the ways to ensure that.
 You should also always respond to their messages and answer their questions quickly.

-It’s very challenging to be available for your guests 24/7, so automating your communication with them using tools like Hospitable.com makes sense.
+It’s very challenging to be available for your guests 24/7, so automating your communication using tools like Hospitable makes sense.

 What to Include in an Airbnb Welcome Book?